Traumatic Brain Injuries (TBI)

 When to Involve an Attorney

 After you or a loved one has suffered a traumatic brain injury, your first priority, of course, will be the physical and emotional healing.
-However, certain circumstances surrounding the cause of the injury, and the ability to receive treatment, may require litigation, such as in the following two common cases:
+However, certain circumstances surrounding the cause of the injury, and the ability to receive treatment, may require litigation, such as in the following three common cases:

 - Collecting the appropriate insurance coverage for your injury claim.